Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 It's bad that our libraries are responsible for declaring "where can I be found at runtime".
 This forced us to make a project-specific copy of each library, with baked-in assumptions about juicysfplugin.app's directory layout.

-It's preferable to invert the control; the binary, juicysfplugin, should be in charge of "where will libraries be found at runtime".
+It's preferable to invert the control.
+The binary, juicysfplugin, should be in charge of "where will libraries be found at runtime".

 Thankfully, there's a mechanism to accomplish this: @rpath expansion.

 Libraries may set an install_name relative to @rpath.
-This is a macro, which the binary expands at runtime.
+This is a macro, which the _binary_ expands at runtime.

-Binaries may specify what they want @rpath to expand to, and may even specify fallbacks.
+Binaries may specify what they want @rpath to expand to (e.g. a 'lib' folder), and may even specify fallbacks.

 Let's make fluidsynth's install_name @rpath-relative: